-This remarkable device is used to measure atmospheric pressure, and those changes in pressure indicate a change in the weather.
-Today, weather stations around the world use barometers for accurate forecasting, and for those of us who love nostalgia, an antique barometer provides the same information in a masterfully crafted case.
+This remarkable device is used to measure atmospheric pressure changes as an indicator of changes in the weather.
+Today, weather stations around the world use stick barometers for accurate forecasting, and for those of us who love nostalgia, an antique barometer provides the same information in a masterfully crafted case.

 Evangelista Torricelli is credited with inventing the first barometer in 1643.
 A physician and mathematician, Torricelli had moved to Florence to assist Galileo.
-While performing various experiments concerning the nature of air and vacuums, he uncovered the basic principal of the barometer.
-Furthermore, he used mercury in his vacuum experiments and discovered that the height of the mercury, which changed from day-to-day, was related to changes in the atmospheric pressure.
+While performing various experiments concerning the nature of air and vacuums, he uncovered the basic principle of the barometer design.
+Furthermore, he used mercury in his vacuum experiments and discovered that the height of the mercury, which changed from day to day, was related to changes in atmospheric pressure.
 Soon, his principles were accepted by scientists throughout the continent.

-Interestingly, barometers were not originally used for meteorological observations, but for measuring heights and to use in air pump/vacuum experiments.
-Weather forecasting became a secondary feature once it was realized that a connection existed between the alterations of the weight of the air and alterations in the weather.
+Interestingly, stick barometers were not originally used for meteorological observations but for measuring heights and to use in air pump/vacuum experiments.
+Weather forecasting became a secondary feature once it was realized that a connection existed between the alterations in the weight of the air and alterations in the weather.

 So, why is mercury used in a barometer to measure the weight of the air?
 Simply put, mercury is the heaviest liquid and requires the shortest column to achieve an accurate reading.
-While a mercury barometer needs only a three foot tube, it would take a column of over 30 feet to measure the air pressure using water.
-But, not all barometers are mercurial.
+While a mercury barometer needs only a three-foot glass tube, it would take a column of over 30 feet to measure the air pressure using water.
+But not all barometers are mercury barometers.

-Since the early 18th century the barometer has been an integral part of the British domestic life, utilized as an essential business tool and family decision maker, for weather is always an important factor when making family decisions.
-When reading a barometer, remember the following: falling pressure denotes stormy or rainy weather, rising pressure indicates a return of fair weather and steady pressure means there will most likely be no significant change.
-Since the late 17th century, barometers were marked with the following (or similar) indications, which remain accurate today: Very Dry, Settled Fair, Fair, Changeable, Rain, Much Rain, or Stormy (or a variation of these).
+Since the early 18th century, the barometer has been an integral part of British domestic life, utilized as an essential business tool and family decision maker, for weather is always an important factor when making family decisions.
+When reading a barometer, remember the following: falling barometric pressure denotes stormy or rainy weather, rising pressure indicates a return of fair weather and steady barometric pressure means there will most likely be no significant change.
+Since the late seventeenth century, barometers were marked with the following (or similar) indications, which remain accurate today: Very Dry, Settled Fair, Fair, Changeable, Rain, Much Rain, or Stormy (or a variation of these).